joshjkk/joshjkk/README.md

 ## 🧐 About Me 🧐

-Hey, I'm Joshua Kinder, a regular 15 year-old from the UK 🇬🇧.
-I'd like to say that I code for fun, but to be honest, I don't even know why I do it anymore.
-Programming has had me captivated since the age of 13, and I still can't rip myself away from it.
-I use [Ubuntu](https://ubuntu.com/) and C for my projects.
+Hey, I'm Joshua Kinder from the UK 🇬🇧.
+I've been programming since 12, (15 now) because being able to make the computer do crazy stuff by typing on a crusty keyboard has always fascinated me.

+## 🖥 My OS 🖥

+- Dual Boot: Windows 10 + Ubuntu Linux

+I have a [dual-boot](https://www.computerhope.com/jargon/d/dualboot.htm) system with [Windows 10](https://en.wikipedia.org/wiki/Windows_10) for personal use and [Ubuntu Linux](https://ubuntu.com/) for programming.

+## 🐍 My Programming Languages 🐍

+- C
+- Python

+I have tampered with many programming languages in the past, but my main ones are probably [C](https://en.wikipedia.org/wiki/C_(programming_language)) and [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), C because of the speed and Python in case I cant make it in C.

+and [VSCode](https://code.visualstudio.com/) or sometimes [NeoVim](https://neovim.io/) for my code editor.

 ## 👍 Things I Like 👍